christopherbolduc/christopherbolduc/README.md

 Highlighted AOV shifts, top-selling products, and return/cancellation risk using SQL and Python-based ELT.

 ### 📘 [LeetCode SQL 50 – Solutions & Commentary](https://github.com/christopherbolduc/leetcode-sql-50)
-Completed all 50 problems from LeetCode’s Top SQL Study Plan using PostgreSQL.
+Completed all problems from LeetCode’s Top 50 SQL Questions using PostgreSQL.
 Focused on clean syntax, practical fixes, and detailed inline commentary — emphasizing *why* a query works, not just how.
+In the final category, I challenge a few accepted solutions where the logic didn’t hold up in real-world scenarios.

 ---